-We hypothesize that these notations do not become the past.
+Within our mind’s eye we can see that these notations do not become the past.
 Each notation is always present; each is doing its work in making and sustaining this universe.
-All of time is always taken together and there is only the Now:
+All of time is always taken together and there is only the Now.

 One month: An average of 2,629,746 seconds, it is within the 165th notation.

 One year: An average of 31,556,952 seconds, it is between the 168th and 169th notations.

 One millennium: 1000 years, an average of 31,556,952,000 seconds, is between the 178th and 179th notations.